fsvbach/WassersteinTSNE/README.md

 `WT.embedScatter(embedding, labeldict=HGM.labeldict())`

 to color the units according to their class.
+By adjusting the hyperparameter `w` you can put emphasis on the means or covariance matrices of the units.
+With

+`D = GWD.matrix(w=0.7)`

+you can obtain the distance matrix for any value of `w`.
+To visualize a range of matrices you may call

+`WT.plotMatrices([GWD.matrix(w=w) for w in WT.naming.keys()], WT.naming.values())`

 ## Exact Wasserstein Distances

-It is possibly to compute the exact Wasserstein distances of a dataset as well.
+It is possible to compute the exact Wasserstein distances of a dataset as well.
 Depending on the number of units this can take some time.
 However, for the dataset in `WT.ToyDataset()` the computation of the pairwise distance matrix should take less than 8min on a desktop computer by running

 `D = WT.WassersteinDistanceMatrix(dataset)`